totten/bknix/README.md

 The services are running in the foreground -- additional errors and log messages will be displayed here.

-In another shell, I can do development tasks -- such as building a new test site:
+Next, open another shell environment.
+In here, you can do more development tasks -- such as building a new test site:

 ```
 me@localhost:~/bknix$ nix-shell -A dfl
 [nix-shell:~/bknix]$ civibuild create dmaster --civi-ver 5.8
 ```

-However, the exact steps depend a bit on how you want to use it.
-(Recall that `nix` is versatile.)
+These are the examples I use most often on my laptop -- but `nix` is quite versatile about how you setup profiles and shell environments.
+For a more complete tutorial, it will help to choose an approach based on how you'll be using it.
-Here are a few scenarios to consider:
+For example:

 | Goal | Suggestion |
 | ---- | ---- |